A New Theory About the 1924 Presidential Election

 For his empirical analysis, Devine examines “county-level political, economic, and demographic data” alongside county-by-county voting results.
 Using these data, he tests three common explanations for the election’s outcome:

 Did third-party candidate Robert M. La Follette hurt Democratic nominee John W. Davis more than Coolidge?
-Devine concludes that this effect appeared only in the Great Plains and the Mountain West, and probably wasn’t large enough to change the election’s outcome.
+Devine concludes that this effect appeared only in the Great Plains and the Mountain West.
+It probably wasn’t large enough to change the election’s outcome.

-How, then, does Devine move from Democrat divisions to an investigation into whether Coolidge benefited from Klan support?
-He explains, “Coolidge was the only presidential candidate who refused to denounce the Ku Klux Klan directly and explicitly during the campaign.”
+After all, as Devine points out, “Coolidge was the only presidential candidate who refused to denounce the Ku Klux Klan directly and explicitly during the campaign.”

-That’s technically accurate, but here Devine omits important details.
+That’s technically accurate, but here additional context is important.

-Another factor: The Klan was associated more with the Democratic Party than with the Republican Party.
-Lynchings occurred mostly in Democrat-dominated states.
-A shrewd politician, Coolidge probably saw little value in explicitly addressing a topic that was roiling his opposition.
+Mourning or not, Coolidge was a shrewd enough politician to see little value in chiming in and explicitly addressing a topic that was roiling his opposition.
 Staying above the fray would have seemed the wiser path.

-But that doesn’t mean Coolidge ignored African Americans and their rights.
+That doesn’t mean President Coolidge ignored African Americans and their rights.
 Quite the contrary.
 He had such a strong record on civil rights that former Baltimore mayor Kurt Schmoke calls him “one of the country’s early civil rights pioneers.”
 In his first annual message to Congress in December 1923, Coolidge proposed—and later persuaded Congress to pass—a significant appropriation to fund Howard University’s medical school.

 Coolidge also spoke forcefully for racial justice in that first message to Congress.
 He called for federal legislation “against the hideous crime of lynching,” reminding lawmakers that the constitutional rights of Black Americans were “just as sacred as those of any other citizen.”